-Browser access to containers, as described aboved, requires the reverse proxy, which plays a more central role now.
+Browser access to containers, as described above, requires the reverse proxy, which plays a more central role now.
 So we

+decided

-decided to enable the reverse proxy on port 443.
-Port 443 was previously allocated to the administration interface which has
+to enable the reverse proxy on port 443.
+Port 443 was previously allocated to the administration interface which has been

 In order to facilitate the transition, the reverse proxy will redirect requests for the administration interface to the LAN